 Evaluations & Assessment

-To achieve this, we test students in many different ways.
+To achieve this, we also test students in many different ways.
 Informal testing is often impromptu but framed informally so as not to cause anxiety.
-This can range from 5-minute spelling tests to verbal testing of subject knowledge; often, students aren’t even aware that they are being tested, but teachers take detailed notes to ensure that progress monitoring is as thorough as possible.
+This can range from a 5-minutes spelling test to verbal testing of subject knowledge; often, students aren’t even aware that they are being tested, but teachers take detailed notes to ensure that progress monitoring is as thorough as possible

 Exams are an important measure of student achievement within education, but we do not believe in placing the majority of the curriculum’s emphasis on exams.
 Rather, they are a way of celebrating achievement and consolidating learning.